Dominik Wermke

 Research areas of interest include usable security, supporting software experts, the software supply chain, and the open source ecosystem.
 Designing secure and user-friendly systems, developing tools to assist software professionals, enhancing transparency and trust in the software supply chain, and improving collaboration and security in open source communities.

-His work has appeared in the top-tier security venues such as IEEE S&P, USENIX Security, and ACM CCS, as well as field-specific venues such as SOUPS and ACSAC.
+His work has appeared in the top-tier security venues IEEE S&P, USENIX Security, ACM CCS, and NDSS, as well as field-specific venues such as CHI, SOUPS, and ACSAC.

 Dominik Wermke, Jan H. Klemmer, Noah Wöhler, Juliane Schmüser, Harshini Sri Ramulu, Yasemin Acar, and Sascha Fahl.
 "Always Contribute Back": A Qualitative Study on Security Challenges of the Open Source Supply Chain.
 In Proceedings of the 44th IEEE Symposium on Security and Privacy (IEEE S&P 23), San Francisco, CA, USA, May 22-24, 2023.